Jean-LouisH/Omnific/README.md

 It is named after the tiny inhabitants of the fictional Lilliput island that appears in Jonathan Swift's 1726 novel "Guilliver's Travels."
 This reflects the objective of keeping the engine as small as necessary.

 It is being developed to replace the archived and unstable [Suprannua Engine](https://github.com/Jean-LouisH/SuprannuaEngine/blob/master/README.md) framework without being as large and aimless as the experimental [Lania](https://github.com/Jean-LouisH/Lania/blob/master/README.md) application.
-To achieve this, it will reuse code from my [SDL Sub-Engines](https://github.com/Jean-LouisH/SDLSubEngines), [Libretti](https://github.com/Jean-LouisH/Libretti/blob/master/README.md) and [Lania](https://github.com/Jean-LouisH/Lania/blob/master/README.md) repositories.

 ## Target Features